 - Enhanced security.
 With an office intercom system at the front door, you’ll secure your building from unauthorized visitors while ensuring that tenants and their authorized guests can access the building quickly.

 - Tenant retention: Tenants who work in a building that is both safe and efficient will never want to leave.
 An office intercom system can boost tenant retention at your building.

 Now that you know what to look for in an office intercom, it’s time to choose one for your commercial building.
 But how do you know which product is best?

 If you only need a solution to communicate with others inside the building, find a reliable room-to-room intercom.
 For ultimate convenience, choose a wireless system.

 - Wuloo Wireless Intercom System: Wuloo’s intercom stations offer excellent sound quality and a 5280-foot range.

 - Hosmart Long-Range 7-Channel Security Wireless Intercom System: This Hosmart office intercom offers secure and crystal-clear communication with a half-mile range.

 - Samcom 20-Channel Intercom System: Since it offers up to 20 channels, this system is ideal for larger offices.

 Best office intercom system for multi-tenant commercial buildings

 ButterflyMX empowers commercial tenants to open and manage doors from their smartphones.
-As such, this office intercom system does not require cumbersome in-unit hardware or expensive wiring throughout the building.
+As such, this office intercom system doesn’t require cumbersome in-unit hardware or expensive wiring throughout the building.